 From experience, many homeowners consider 15-and-30 watts speakers good enough.
 Most of them prefer 20 watts.
 The volume may not be so high, but considering that most people don’t want noise at home, this is often high enough.

 If you have a large family and are looking for more efficient home theater systems, you can go for 500 watts or more.
 Remember, you can control the volume of your home theater system with ease.
 So, there’s no problem opting for either 500 watts or 1,000 watts.
-However, as we said before, your choice of speaker will influence your choice of the amp.
+However, as we said before, the speaker you choose will influence the amp you choose.

 Does More Watts Mean More Bass at Home?